Elizabeth Wilson (author)

 Elizabeth Wilson (born 1936) is a British independent researcher and writer best known for her commentaries on feminism and popular culture.
 She was a professor at London Metropolitan University and the London College of Fashion and is the author of several non-fiction books and fiction books.
 In particular, she writes on feminist politics and policy; the history of fashionable dress and dress as cultural practice; the cultures of urban life; and high culture and popular culture, especially architecture and film.
-Her novels The Twilight Hour, War Damage and The Girl in Berlin are published by Serpent’s Tail.
+Her novels The Twilight Hour, War Damage and The Girl in Berlin are published by Serpent's Tail.
 She has written for The Guardian and New Statesman and was a frequent broadcaster on BBC Radio 4.

 Life

 In her early life, Elizabeth Wilson's family was employed in modest positions running the British Empire.
-Elizabeth Wilson was educated at St Paul's Girls' School, London, St Anne's College, Oxford and the London School of Economics where she trained as a psychiatric social worker.
+She was educated at St Paul's Girls' School, London, St Anne's College, Oxford, and the London School of Economics, where she trained as a psychiatric social worker.
 She worked as a social worker for 10 years, but was eventually repelled by the conservative ethos and morality surrounding psychoanalysis.
 She then moved on to a career in academia.

-Elizabeth Wilson and her partner Angela [Weir] Mason were both active women's liberation movement figures in the UK.
-They were members of the Communist Party 1974-1990 and were campaigners for YBA Wife [Why Be a Wife?] - the Women's Liberation Movement Campaign for Legal and Financial Independence, Rights of Women, the National Abortion Campaign, and the women's refuge movement - Women's Aid.
+Wilson and her partner Angela [Weir] Mason were both active women's liberation movement figures in the UK.
+They were members of the Communist Party 1974–1990 and were campaigners for YBA Wife [Why Be a Wife?] - the Women's Liberation Movement Campaign for Legal and Financial Independence, Rights of Women, the National Abortion Campaign, and the women's refuge movement - Women's Aid.
 In 1984, Wilson became a co-parent when Angela [Weir] Mason gave birth to their daughter.
-Together with Angela [Weir] Mason she wrote ‘Hidden Agendas: Theory, Politics, and Experience in the Women's Movement', published in 1986.
+Together with Angela [Weir] Mason she wrote Hidden Agendas: Theory, Politics, and Experience in the Women's Movement, published in 1986.

 Wilson was a prominent member of the campaign group Feminists Against Censorship.
-Wilson wrote for 'underground' papers of the late 1960s and early 1970s, eg., Frendz, Come Together and Red Rag.
-She was a founder member of the editorial group of Feminist Review 1979–1985 and a member of the editorial board of the New Left Review 1990–1992.
-From 1987 to 2001 Elizabeth taught cultural studies at the University of North London (now London Metropolitan University).
-From 1990–1993 she was a member of the Executive Committee of Liberty (the National Council for Civil Liberties).
-Later in life, Elizabeth joined the Green Party.
-She also wrote for the Guardian, London, the New Statesman and New Left Review as well as broadcasting extensively for television and radio.
+Wilson wrote for 'underground' papers of the late 1960s and early 1970s, including Frendz, Come Together and Red Rag.
+She was a founder member of the editorial group of Feminist Review (1979–1985) and a member of the editorial board of the New Left Review (1990–1992).
+From 1987 to 2001, Wilson taught cultural studies at the University of North London (now London Metropolitan University).
+From 1990 to 1993, she was a member of the Executive Committee of Liberty (the National Council for Civil Liberties).
+Later in life, she joined the Green Party.
+She also wrote for The Guardian, London, the New Statesman and New Left Review, as well as broadcasting extensively for television and radio.